Azure/app-service-linux-docs/HowTo/use_websockets_with_fastapi.md

 The first command will create a Basic pricing tier webapp with your specified name in the resource group and subscription of your choice.
 The second command sets a custom startup script to use uvicorn worker(s) to kick off our FastAPI app.

+## Troubleshooting

+If your application refuses to properly start or your websockets refuse to connect, first make sure your `main.py` is using `wss://<app-name>.azurewebsites.net/ws` for websocket connections.
+Specifying a port or using `ws://` will likely cause websocket connection timeouts or connection refusals.

 ## Clean up resources

 When no longer needed, you can use the [az group delete](https://docs.microsoft.com/en-us/cli/azure/group?view=azure-cli-latest#az-group-delete) command to remove the resource group, and all related resources: